rahil627/haxera/hb/readme.txt

+this is the package for
+**HeapsBase**,
-this is the package for **HeapsBase**: "base"/"bare-bones" code for an app/game made with Heaps( not actual library ds'es)
+a collection of "base"/"bare-bones" code for an app/game made with Heaps (not an actual library to be included/imported)

 in it lies a very basic entity system (just simple composition, not pure component design).
 Basically:
 Entity is mainly just a container for unwritten game logic and often h2d.Object(s) (or something that extends Object).
 Otherwise, it might have a few properties: layer, id, kind, etc.